 LWA recommends the brokerage and custodial services of three independent qualified custodians: Charles Schwab & Company ("Schwab"), National Advisors Trust Company ("NATC") and Fidelity Investments ("Fidelity").
 LWA, in consultation with the client, is responsible for selecting the custodian that will best fit the client's needs and circumstances.
 Trades in the account will be executed by the custodian in accordance with the fee and transaction charges schedules as agreed to by LWA and the custodian.
-For 401(k) accounts managed by LWA and held by the Company's custodian, trades in the accounts will be executed by the Company's custodian in accordance with the fee and transaction charges schedules as agreed to by the Company and the custodian.
+For 401(k) accounts managed by LWA and held by the Company's custodian, trades in the accounts will be executed by the Company's custodian in accordance charges schedules as agreed to by the fee and transaction charges schedules as agreed to by the Company's custodian, trades in the accounts will be executed by the Company's custodian in accordance charges schedules as agreed to by the fee and transaction charges schedules as agreed to by the fee and transaction charges schedules as agreed to by the fee and transaction charges schedules as agreed to by the Company's custodian in accordance with the fee and transaction charges schedules as agreed to by the Company and the custodian.

 Factors that LWA considers in recommending Schwab, NATC or Fidelity (or any other brokerdealer/custodian to clients) include historical relationship with LWA, financial strength, reputation, execution capabilities, pricing, research, and service.
-Although the commissions and/or transaction fees paid by LWA's clients shall comply with LWA's duty to obtain best execution, a client may pay a commission or transaction fee that is higher than another qualified broker-dealer might charge to effect the same transaction where LWA determines, in good faith, that the commission/transaction fee is reasonable.
+Although the commissions and/or transaction fees paid by LWA's clients comply with LWA's duty to obtain best execution, a client may pay a commission or transaction fee that is higher than another qualified brokerdealer might charge to effect the same transaction where LWA determines, in good faith, that the commission/transaction fee is reasonable.
 In seeking best execution, the determinative factor is not the lowest possible cost, but whether the transaction represents the best qualitative execution, taking into consideration the full range of a broker-dealer's services, including the value of research provided, execution capability, commission rates, and responsiveness.
 Accordingly, although LWA will seek competitive rates, it may not necessarily obtain the lowest possible commission rates for client account transactions.
 The brokerage commissions or transaction fees charged by the designated broker-dealer/custodian are exclusive of, and in addition to, LWA's investment management fee.
 LWA's best execution responsibility is limited if securities that it purchases for client accounts are mutual funds that trade at net asset value as determined at the daily market close.

-LWA seeks to use custodians who will hold clients' assets and execute transactions on terms that are most advantageous overall when compared to other available providers ("best execution").
+LWA seeks to use custodians who will hold clients' assets and execute transactions on terms that are most advantageous overall to the client when compared to other available providers ("best execution").
 LWA considers a wide range of factors in selecting and recommending custodians including:

-- Combination of transaction execution services and asset custody services (generally without a separate fee for custody). - Capability to execute, clear and settle trades (i.e. buy and sell securities for clients' accounts). - Capability to facilitate transfers and payments to and from accounts (wire transfers, check requests, bill payment, etc.). - Breadth of available investment products (mutual funds, ETFs, etc.). - Availability of investment research and tools that assists LWA in making investment decisions. - Quality of services. - Competitiveness of the price of those services (commission rates, margin interest rates, other fees, etc.) and willingness to negotiate the prices. - Reputation, financial strength and stability. - Prior service to LWA and its other clients. - Availability of other products and services that benefit LWA.
+- Combination of transaction execution services and asset custody services (generally without a separate fee for custody). - Capability to execute, clear and settle trades (i.e. buy and sell securities for clients' accounts). - Capability to facilitate transfers and payments to and from accounts (wire transfers, check requests, bill payment, etc.). - Breadth of available investment products (mutual funds, ETFs, etc.). - Availability of investment research and tools that assists LWA in making investment decisions for clients. - Quality of services. - Competitiveness of the price of those services (commission rates, margin interest rates, other fees, etc.) and willingness to negotiate the prices. - Reputation, financial strength and stability. - Prior service to LWA and its other clients. - Availability of other products and services that benefit LWA.